 In order to be conservative, the average value of 2 years before the investment decision will be considered.
-From January 2005 to December 2006, the average value for the SELIC was 17 % (see Figure 5).
-The Rodeio Bonito project investment analysis was made in the beginning of year 2007.
+The investment decision date considered is the one of the "Board of directors", 18^{th} of June of 2007.
+At this date were available updated values of the most important investment costs, as mentioned in the document, and the project investment analysis was finalised.
+From July 2005 to June 2007, the average value for the SELIC was 15,5 % (see Figure 5).
+This value is conservative considering the decreasing trend of SELIC initiated in April 2005 and that has continued until March 2008, and the average values of SELIC in 2006 (14,9%).

 The cash flow provided by the project participant was verified by external auditors and present an IRR value of 13,3 % without carbon credits revenues.
-This value is 3,7 % inferior to the benchmark value.
+This value is 2,2 % inferior to the benchmark value.